 To focus my eyes on all I have instead of all I do not, I make a regular practice of listing out what I am grateful for.
 Sometimes this comes in the form of a whispered prayer.
 Other days, I actually write down a list.
 Along with my husband and my daughters, we often go around the table recounting what we are thankful for at dinner time.
 The regular practice of gratefulness defeats greed.

 This Christmas, before you make a single list of presents to purchase or items you long to receive, make another list first.
 Hand write your very own grateful list.
 The intentional effort could shift your spending this year.
+Use our holiday planner to help you keep all those lists organized and in one place.

 Give Them a Better Story